ncsa/puppet-profile_system_auth/README.md

 To enable Vault to store the createhostkeytab BASE64:
-Put your secret in Vault with a version 1 key value pair.
+Put your secret in Vault with a key value pair (either version is fine but make sure you set the version in profile secrets).
 Make sure your Puppet server is registered with Vault.
-(Creating an authmethod and adding the Puppetserver CA and assigned read access to the path of the secret created using a policy) https://wiki.ncsa.illinois.edu/display/PUPPET/Using+Vault+for+Serving+Sensitive+Data
+(Creating an authmethod and adding the Puppetserver CA and assigned read access to the path of the secret created using a policy)

-Assign the following:
-profile_system_auth::kerberos::usevault: true #Enable use of vault profile_system_auth::kerberos::createhostuser: "delta" #The first part of the principal's username, same a previous. profile_system_auth::kerberos::vault_uri: "https://asd-vault1.internal.ncsa.edu:8200/v1/delta-secret/krb5" profile_system_auth::kerberos::vault_authmethod: "delta" #This is the auth method used profile_system_auth::kerberos::vault_secret: "createhost.keytab" #The key value of the keypair
+Create a policy for your Puppetserver to access the secret https://wiki.ncsa.illinois.edu/display/PUPPET/Using+Vault+for+Serving+Sensitive+Data

+Assign the following in hiera and change to suite your needs: profile\_secrets::enable: true profile\_secrets::vault\_api\_prefix: "v1" profile\_secrets::vault\_kv\_version: "v2" profile\_secrets::vault\_authmethod: "puppet-server" #This will be the authentication method where the puppetCA was assigned profile\_secrets::vault\_base\_url: "https://asd-vault1.internal.ncsa.edu:8200" #The vault server profile\_secrets::vault\_secrets\_engine: "puppet-server-secrets"

+profile\_system\_auth::kerberos::vaultkeytabkey: "krb5keytab"
+profile\_system\_auth::kerberos::vaultsecretdir: "common" #Place the secret in a common location where all hosts can access profile\_system\_auth::kerberos::createhostuser: "createhostuser" ##The first part of the principal's username, same a previous.